minaesfanjani/minaesfanjani/README.md

 [linkedin]: https://linkedin.com/in/MINAESFANJANI

-- 🔭 I’m currently working on analysis with deep learning
+- 🔭 I’m currently working on image analysis using deep learning techniques.
-- 🌱 I’m currently learning advanced statistics and deep learning techniques
+- 🌱 I’m currently learning advanced statistics and deep learning methodologies.
-- 👯 I’m looking to collaborate on data analysis and visualization projects -->
+- 👯 I’m looking to collaborate on data analysis and visualization projects.